FODMAP Diet for IBS

-One study in 1994 published in The Lancet found that a massive 55 percent of patients reported that bran made their symptoms worse, whereas only 11 percent said it improved things for them.
-A similar number of people (45 percent) said that fruit made them feel worse and 25 percent had problems with vegetables.
+One study in 1994 published in The Lancet found that a massive 55% of patients reported that bran made their symptoms worse, whereas only 11% said it improved things for them.
+A similar number of people (45%) said that fruit made them feel worse and 25% had problems with vegetables.

-It was thought that the insoluble fiber in bran could be causing the problems, as the soluble kind tends to be better for IBS, but that didn’t explain why fruits and veggies were messing up our insides too.
-It was only when researchers started looking into how certain carbohydrates affected IBS and developed the low FODMAP diet that they found a reason why the standard healthy regimen might be so bad for us.
+It was thought that the insoluble fiber in bran could be causing the problems, as the soluble kind tends to be better for IBS, but that did not explain why fruits and veggies were messing up our insides too.
+It was only when researchers started looking into how certain carbohydrates affected IBS that they developed the low FODMAP diet.

-Secondly, oligosaccharides, disaccharides, monosaccharides, and polyols are all forms of short chain carbohydrate, the sugars, and starches that make up a large portion of most people’s diets in the shape of breads, pasta, pizza, fructose in fruit and lactose in milk.
-The word “saccharide” refers to any sweet-tasting carbohydrate.
+Secondly, oligosaccharides, disaccharides, monosaccharides and polyols are all forms of short chain carbohydrate (the sugars and starches that make up a large portion of most people’s diets).
+It includes breads, pasta, pizza, fructose in fruit and lactose in milk.
+The word saccharide refers to any sweet-tasting carbohydrate.

 The FODMAP Diet and IBS

-All high FODMAPs foods are poorly absorbed in the small intestine.
-Because they are not being absorbed they attract more water into the gut and this can lead to diarrhea (this is sometimes referred to as the “osmotic load”).
+All high-FODMAP foods are poorly absorbed in the small intestine.
+Because they are not being absorbed, they attract more water into the gut and this can lead to diarrhea (this is sometimes referred to as the osmotic load).
 If you combine this extra water with the fermentation and gas described above, you have a recipe for the intestinal disasters of IBS.

 The low FODMAP diet was invented by researchers at Monash University in Melbourne, Australia so it comes with some excellent credentials and has been studied pretty extensively over the past few years.

 Does a Low FODMAP Diet Help IBS?